 Mirroring the iPhone’s 2007 debut, I think the UK will get it later in the year alongside Canada – this could be as early as mid-year.
 Other countries including France, Germany, Australia, China, Hong Kong, Japan and Korea will get it closer to 2025.
 Yep, that’s a long wait by which point Apple may be close to announcing a more accessible (cheaper?) successor.

 As well as the headset itself, which has 256GB of onboard storage, early adopters get both a Solo Knit Band and Dual Loop band, a light seal insert (plus two light seal cushions), a cover, polishing cloth, power adapter and USB-C charging cable in the box.
 Zeiss prescription reading inserts are an additional $99, while prescription lenses are $149.

 There is a hard case for the Vision Pro, but it’s available separately and costs a whopping $199.
 You can also get additional batteries, again for $199 (this seems particularly crazy).
 And Apple is also stocking accessories, such as this $50 Belkin battery holder so you can have it on your belt if you don’t want it in your pocket.

 There’s also a ‘Developer Strap’ accessory for connecting the headset to a Mac with USB-C. This one is perhaps the most outrageously-priced at $300.
 It’s also how Apple will diagnose any problems with Vision Pro in an Apple Store.

 - You control the headset using gestures – there are no controllers.

-- It has a cable and is made from aluminium, glass and carbon fibre.
-There is a waist-mounted battery pack to cut down on weight.
-The battery life is cited at around two hours.
+- The Vision Pro is not wireless – it has a cable and is made from aluminium, glass and carbon fibre.
+There is a pocketable battery pack to cut down on weight.
+The battery life will last around two hours.